LappalainenLab/edityper/README.md

 ### Assignments Table

-The `.assignments` table shows how each read was classified as well as the number of insertions, deletions, and mismatches for each read.
+The `.assignments.txt` table shows how each read was classified as well as the number of insertions, deletions, and mismatches for each read.
 One table is generated per FASTQ.
 This table is *only* generated when verbosity is set to 'debug' (`-v debug | --verbosty debug`) and `--suppress-tables` is **not** passed.

 | Column | Meaning |
 | ------ | ------- |